 where $\chi_{\Gamma}$ is the indicator function

-and the term $\zb b^\text{est}$ is included as an initial guess so that $\zb b$ will only include differences to the static background background.
-While the indicator function ensures that $\zb b - \zb b^\text{est}$ is contained in the background space $\Gamma$, the first term, originally proposed in~\cite{straub2018joint}, ensures that $\zb b$ is similar to the estimate $\zb b^\text{est}$.
+and the term $\zb b^\text{est}$ is included as an initial guess so that $\zb b$ will only include differences to the static background.
+While the indicator function ensures that $\zb b - \zb b^\text{est}$ is contained in the background space $\Gamma$, the first term, originally proposed in~\cite{straub2018joint}, should ensure that $\zb b$ is similar to the estimate $\zb b^\text{est}$.

-In the following we show that the optimization problem \eqref{Eq:RecoBGNaiv1} with the penalty \eqref{Eq:BGRegularizer} can be efficiently solved.
+Before, further specifying the form of $\tilde{R}^\text{bg}_\beta$, we bring problem \eqref{Eq:RecoBGNaiv1} with penalty \eqref{Eq:BGRegularizer} into a form more suitable for its solution.
 To this end, we first apply a substitution $\zb b \mapsto \zb b + \zb b^\text{est}$ to move $\zb b^\text{est}$ into the data discrepancy term yielding

-Then, we replace the optimization variable $\zb b$ by $\zb W \zb n$, which ensures that $\chi_{\Gamma}(\zb W \zb n) = 0$.
+Then, we replace the optimization variable $\zb b$ by $\zb \Phi \zb n$, which ensures that $\chi_{\Gamma}(\zb \Phi \zb n) = 0$.
 Therefore \eqref{Eq:17} can be reformulated as